Christmas and New Year Cruises

 - Altwiener Christkindlmarkt (23 Nov-23 Dec) - in front of Salzburg cathedral; bringing cosier arty feel with stalls that sell handmade wares.
 The looming Hohensalzburg Fortress and baroque architecture give a fairy tale feeling.
-As Salzburg is the birthplace of Mozart, it has outstanding musical tradition - there are choral performances and you may to hear some of the best students in Europe perform.
+As Salzburg is the birthplace of Mozart, it has an outstanding musical tradition - there are choral performances and you may to hear some of the best students in Europe perform.
 Another musical claim to fame was also born in Salzburg: Joseph Mohr, the lyricist behind the most famous Christmas carol "Silent Night".

-- Rathausplatz market (17 Nov-24 Dec) - with tacky stalls, but Rathausplatz is worth a visit for the glimpse of Advent windows on the decorated by local artists Town Hall, and the tree illuminations in park.
+- Rathausplatz market (17 Nov-24 Dec) - with tacky stalls, but Rathausplatz is worth a visit for the glimpse of Advent windows on decorated by local artists Town Hall, and the tree illuminations in park.